MengjiaoZHU/web-app-for-FJC/README.md

 We are also working on a new design with improved user experience.
 This version is currently in prototype.
 Please contact Yan (yj334@cornell.edu) for more information.

 _Back End:_
+Currently, there are no back-end functions deployed on AWS, we will merge that as soon as possible.
 According to what we get from Family Justice Center (FJC), we have implemented a completed register, login and authenticate functions, where the user information will be written into MongoDB "mongodb://localhost:27017/meanauth".
 For now we only ask for users' email, name and password (which has been encrypted for security reason).

 Also, for each user, we have design profile, dashboard pages for them, the details of which have not been implemented.
 Before login, users cannot see the buttons of "Profile", "Dashboard" and "Logout"; after they login, they cannot see "Register" and "Login" buttons.